theoJA/Rebellion/README.md

 # Rebellion

 A text-based, human VS computer chess variant written in Python 3.
-The computer player's moves are generated using Minimax with Alpha-Beta Pruning.
+The computer player's moves are generated using Minimax with Alpha-Beta Pruning algorithm.

 You can play either as: